abdelrahmann22/mostly-shazam-like-algorithm/README.md

 - Node.js 18+ (global `fetch` is required by the import scripts)
 - FFmpeg binary available on your PATH
-- `yt-dlp` Python package or the `yt-dlp-exec` npm dependency so bulk imports can download audio

 ### Installation